Database Module

 ... db.set_embedding_model("text-embedding-qwen3-embedding-4b")

-get_clustering_cache(embedding_model, reduction_method, n_components, clustering_method, n_clusters=None, clustering_params=None)[source]
+get_clustering_cache(embedding_model, clustering_method, n_clusters=None, clustering_params=None, reduction_method=None, n_components=None)[source]

 Get cached clustering results matching the parameters.